Cancel anytime

 Key Offerings

-- IBM Consulting: Provides strategic consulting, technology consulting, and implementation services across various industries.
+- IBM Consulting: Provides consulting services to businesses in various industries.
+IBM Consulting revenue was $4.94 billion in Q1 2024.
 Competitors include Accenture (ACN), Deloitte, and McKinsey & Company.

 Market Dynamics